Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Comparison of the experiment with the local Kubo and QFT models

-By using the local Kubo model given in \Eq{local_sigma_realw} \cite{non-local_Graphene_Lilia_Pablo} \cite{PabloMauroComparisonKuboQFT2024} in the CLF gradient $G(d)$ we find the results of figure \Fig{Fig_Comparison_SILocal_Model} and \Fig{Fig_RelError_Local}.
-We can see the same agreement with the experiments as obtained using the non-local Kubo model shown in \Fig{Fig_Comparison_NOLocal_Model} and \Fig{Fig_RelError_NoLocal}.
+By using the local Kubo model given in \Eq{local_sigma_realw} \cite{non-local_Graphene_Lilia_Pablo}\cite{PabloMauroComparisonKuboQFT2024} in the CLF gradient $G(d)$ we find the results of figure \Fig{Fig_Comparison_SILocal_Model} and \Fig{Fig_RelError_Local}.
+We can see the same agreement with the experiments as obtained using the non-local Kubo model shown in \Fig{Fig_Comparison_NOLocal_Model}, \Fig{Fig_RelError_NoLocalPRL} and \Fig{Fig_RelError_NoLocalPRB}.